-An mpadded element renders the same as its child content, but with the size of its bounding box and the relative positioning point of its child content modified according to its attributes.
+An mpadded element renders the same as its child content, but with the size of the child's bounding box and the relative positioning point of its content modified according to mpadded's attributes.
 It does not rescale (stretch or shrink) its content.
 The name of the element reflects the typical use of mpadded to add padding, or extra space, around its content.
-However, mpadded can be used to make more general adjustments size and positioning, and some combinations, e.g. negative padding, can cause the content of mpadded to overlap the rendering of neighboring content.
+However, mpadded can be used to make more general adjustments of size and positioning, and some combinations, e.g. negative padding, can cause the content of mpadded to overlap the rendering of neighboring content.
 See Section 3.1.8 for warnings about several potential pitfalls of this effect.